arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/libraries/README.md

 }
 ```

-The [fx library]({{ '/docs/effects/fx/' | relative_url }}) focuses on bridging suspend functions to typeclasses like Monad and Effect, and abstracts over concurrency frameworks using typeclasses.
+The [fx library]({{ '/docs/effects/fx/' | relative_url }}) offers a powerful concurrency DSL with an emphasis on easy concurrency and parallelism with guarantees about concurrent and parallel resource safety.
+It can be used with Arrow Fx's IO or a set of typeclasses to abstract over concurrency frameworks like `RxJava`, `Reactor`, `Arrow's IO`, etc.
 Additionally it provides its own concurrency primitive, called IO.

 Datatypes: [`IO`]({{ '/docs/effects/io/' | relative_url }})